aws-samples/amazon-kda-studio-flinksql-example/README.md

 After saving click Add custom connector, choose the S3 bucket named `flinksqldemostack-kdaconnectorsbucket` and define `flink-sql-connector-elasticsearch7_2.11-1.11.2.jar`as Path.

+Edit the AWS Supported connectors section.
+Tick `amazon-kinesis-sql-connector-flink` and click Save Changes.

+Start the Notebook by clicking `Run`.

 ### Create Elasticsearch Indices

 Set Elasticsearch endpoint as environment variable.
 Get the ServiceURL from the CDK Output after cdk deploy has been run.
+Replace the http endpoint with your own.
+Make sure you use HTTP protocol.
 ```shell script
 export ES_ENDPOINT = http://Flink-esPro-xxxxxxxxxxxx-xxxxxxxxxx.us-east-1-elb.amazon.com
 ```